Sybil-Resilient Coin Minting

 \subsection{Experimental Analysis}

-Again, we use a graph with 60 honest nodes, 40 corrupts and 20 sybils, as we consider it to be the extreme case.
-This ratio is maintained all the time.
-Whenever a node is removed from the graph, a new node of the same type (but with different neighbours) is introduced.
+Again, we construct a community graph with 60 honest vertices, 40 corrupts and 20 sybils, as we consider it to be the extreme case (see section \ref{section: preliminaries}).
+The simulation maintains this ratio all the time.
+Whenever it removes a vertex from the graph, it introduces a new vertex of the same type (but with different neighbors).
 Appendix \ref{appendix: simulation} shows the simulation code.
-Once genuine identities become mortal, it is no longer guaranteed that the mechanism will retrieve double the amount of coins minted by sybils, as every time a corrupt identity ceases to exist, any debt it did not yet pay is lost.
-We estimate that the life expectancy of a sybil identity in a real world community will be in the order of months (maybe few years), while life expectancy of a genuine identity should be in the order of tenths of years (as life expectancy of a human being).
-We are therefore interested to see how our model behaves when $q\approx p/20$.
-For the second simulation we chose $p=0.034$ and $q=0.0017$, which gives a half life of about 20 loops for a sybil (before being exposed) and a half life of 400 loops for a genuine identity.
+Once genuine identities become mortal, it is no longer guaranteed that the protocol will retrieve double the amount of coins minted by sybils, as every time a corrupt identity ceases to exist, any debt it did not yet pay is lost.
+We roughly estimate that the average time span of a sybil in a real world community will be no more than several months (maybe a few years), as we assume the community has means to expose sybils as they socially interact.
+On the other hand, we expect the average time span of a genuine identity to be in the order of tenths of years (as the life expectancy of the individual it represents).
+We therefore estimate that the ratio $q\approx p/20$ is reasonable and chose $p=0.034$ and $q=0.0017$, which gives a half life of about 20 loops for a sybil (before being exposed) and a half life of 400 loops for a genuine identity.